 His approach is analytical, his work serial and processual, conceived of as the result of an imprinting process and of an exploratory approach to tools, materials and texhniques.
 He uses different layers of transparent acrylic paint, shellac, oil paint and ship's varnish.
 190x130cm

 Italian-born Chiara Bastoni is a visual artist working primarily with photography and video.
-Her works focus on structures, ruins, objects, symbols, light, impersonal human figures, subjects that quietly and modestly populate the photographs, tightly locked in space, serving as spatial equivalents of what rituals provide in time: anchor points.
+Her works focus on structures, ruins, objects, symbols, light, impersonal human figures, subjects that quietly and modestly populate the works, tightly locked in space, serving as spatial equivalents of what rituals provide in time: anchor points.
+Chiara deals with themes of unity, time, impermanence, feelings of belonging and inadequateness, mystery and sacrality.
+The often sullen atmospheres that emerge through the works invite viewers, whether individually or collectively, to meditate the choice of mutual acceptance.
+With as little as possible posterior interventions in-studio, Chiara employs printing materials like plexiglass, acryilic, metal, wood.